ftlll/pixel/README.md

 # pixel art hub
-Pixel art hub is a pixel art tool website based on react redux and flask.

-# Website
 https://pixel-art-hub.herokuapp.com

+An online pixel art editor using react, redux and flask.

-In the project directory, you can run: `flask run` to run the project locally on http://localhost:5000
+In the project directory, you can run: `cd frontend && yarn build && cd .. && flask run` to run the project locally on http://localhost:5000

 Special thanks to Javier Valencia Romero's open source library box-shadow-pixels to help me implement preview of pixel arts!